cozziekuns/Celes/_posts/2018-09-23-what-is-lean.md

 excerpt_separator: <!--more-->
 ---

-Instead of giving a detailed explanation and a bunch of definitions about what Lean is, I figure the best way to explain what I hope to accomplish is with a simple example.
 Lean is not a quick hack to increase your win-rates.
 In the words of Bobby Scar, who applied a [similar-but-different Lean framework](https://leanmelee.wordpress.com/) (that inspired this one) to the game Super Smash Brothers Melee: